klebs6/aloe-rs/aloe-simd-3p/README.md

-# Aloe-SIMD-Deps
+# aloe-simd-3p

-Aloe-SIMD-Deps is a Rust crate designed for sophisticated numerical computations leveraging SIMD (Single Instruction, Multiple Data) parallelism.
+aloe-simd-3p is a Rust crate designed for sophisticated numerical computations leveraging SIMD (Single Instruction, Multiple Data) parallelism.
 The crate exposes low-level SIMD functionalities encapsulated in types such as `m8x16`, which is a mask over 16 elements of 8-bit integers.

 ## Features